suidouble/suidouble_metadata/README.md

 # suidouble_metadata
-Move library and a set of tools to store/retrieve/manage any type of data inside u8 vector
+Move library and a set of tools to store/retrieve/manage any type of data as chunks in u8 vector.

 #### Usage